brucemwalker/gs_tools/README.md

 IP-phones and ATA's.

 ### Phonebook
-- convert Google Contacts CSV and Apple macOS vCard export files into Grandstream Phonebook XML compatible with the GRP26XX Carrier Grade (and possibly GXPxxxx) IP phones
+- convert Google Contacts CSV and Apple macOS vCard export files into Grandstream Phonebook XML compatible with the GRP26XX Carrier Grade as well as the GXPxxxx IP phones

 ### Provisioning
 - convert P-values to XML format files suitable for manual or automatic fetching